Behaviour Expectations, Rewards and Consequences

 It is the responsibility of all adults to set a good example and ensure acceptable behaviour at all times.

 The class teacher, Year Leader, Deputy Headteacher and Headteacher are the ‘line’ for any behaviour problems.
-Parents will be contacted should the situation be of a serious enough nature e.g. stealing, swearing, aggressive behaviour, persistently not engaging with learning.
+Parents and carers will be contacted should the situation be of a serious enough nature e.g. stealing, swearing, aggressive behaviour, persistently not engaging with learning.

 Children that are found to have demonstrated these serious behaviours will spend an appropriate time with a Senior Leader participating in restorative learning tasks.
 This will allow them to evaluate the impact of their behaviour and identify the improvements they need to make to prevent the behaviour from occurring again.